-I can’t believe it’s finally happening.
+I can’t believe I did it.

-You likely picture these Camino routes to be full of scorching hot sun at this time of year — I know I did — but the Primitivo is a little different.
-This trail passes over the mountains of Asturias, which means the walk is likely to be cooler and damper than any of the alternatives.
-It’s also supposed to be one of the most challenging trails, as there’s a hell of a lot of ups and downs to deal with.
+You likely picture these Camino routes to be full of scorching hot sun in early-September — I know I did — but the Primitivo is different.
+This trail passes over the mountains of Asturias, which means the walk is a hell of a lot cooler and damper than any of the alternatives — it wasn’t uncommon to experience temperatures as low as 5°C in the evenings, and yet sometimes, temperatures would reach 32°C by midday.

-Why would I choose such a difficult route for a first Camino?
+So why did I choose such a difficult route for a first Camino?

 Let’s start with clothing.
 I wanted to keep this lightweight and minimal and take as few items as I could realistically get away with.

-You’ll notice that I’m predominantly travelling with Icebreaker gear and that’s because it’s so great for hiking in different weather conditions.
-Icebreaker clothes are made from Merino wool, which is kind of a miracle fibre.
+You’ll notice that I’m predominantly travelling with Icebreaker gear and that’s because it’s great for hiking in different weather conditions.
+Icebreaker clothes are made from Merino wool, which is a total miracle fibre.
 It’s breathable, wicks moisture, prevents odours, lasts for years, dries quickly, protects you from the sun, and most importantly: helps you stay warm when it’s cold and cool when it’s warm.
 It’s perfect for a walk like the Camino.

 - Indigo Gymshark t-shirt: This top was something I already had at home and decided to take with me.
 Gymshark stuff fits me perfectly, is lightweight and inexpensive, and dries very quickly.